spectralDNS/shenfun/README.md

 -----------
 Shenfun is a toolbox for automating the spectral Galerkin method.
 The user interface to `shenfun` is very similar to FEniCS (fenicsproject.org), but works only for tensor product grids and the spectral Galerking method.
 The code is parallelized with MPI through the [*mpi4py-fft*](https://bitbucket.org/mpi4py/mpi4py-fft) package.

-The code is described is this [*paper*](http://htmlpreview.github.com/?https://github.com/spectralDNS/shenfun/blob/master/doc/pub/mekit17/shenfun.html)
+The code is described to some extent in the following [*text*](http://htmlpreview.github.com/?https://github.com/spectralDNS/shenfun/blob/master/doc/pub/mekit17/shenfun.html).

 The spectral Galerkin method uses the method of weighted residuals, and solves PDEs by first creating variational forms from inner products,
 <p align="center">